Are personal trainer roles intriguing to you?

 Most of the best personal training certification programs provide multiple courses, books, articles, and even journals you can access for CEUs as well.

-Obtaining other fitness credentials, such as Pilates certification, becoming a Spin Instructor, TRX Instructor, Barre Instructor, or NASM’s Corrective Exercise Specialist, also adds to your total CEU requirements.
+Obtaining other fitness credentials, such as Pilates certification, becoming a Spin Instructor, Yoga, TRX Instructor, Barre Instructor, or NASM’s Corrective Exercise Specialist, also adds to your total CEU requirements.

 You may take most of these training courses either online or in person.

-Read up on group fitness instructor job descriptions here!
+Do you want to know how to become a group exercise instructor?Read up on group fitness instructor job descriptions here!
 Here’s a list of the best group fitness certifications.

 Experience Requirements